MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 ### General

-The external configuration file, appsettings.json defines a number of policies for the services.
+The external configuration file, \<node-install-path>\appsettings.json defines a number of policies used when deploying and operationalizing web services with R Server.
 There is one appsettings.json file on each web node and on each compute node.
-This file contains a wide range of policy configuration options for that node.
-The location of this file depends on the R Server version, operating system, and the node.
-Learn more in this article: ["Editing the appsettings.json configuration file for R Server"](configure-find-admin-configuration-file.md).
+This file contains a wide range of policy configuration options for each node.

+The location of this file depends on the server version, operating system, and the node.
+Learn more in this article: ["Default install paths for compute and web nodes"](configure-find-admin-configuration-file.md).

++ On the web node, this configuration file governs authentication, SSL, CORS support, service logging, database connections, token signing, compute node declarations, and more.

++ On the compute node, this configuration file governs SSL, logging, [shell pool size](configure-evaluate-capacity.md#r-shell-pool), execution ports, and more.

 ### Asynchronous batch sizes

 Your users can perform speedy realtime and batch scoring.
 To reduce the risk of resource exhaustion by a single user, you can set the maximum number of operations that a single caller can execute in parallel during a specific asynchronous batch job.